dimiboeckaerts/PhageRBPdetection/README.md

 # PhageRBPdetection

-This is the repository related to our manuscript in submission:
+This is the repository related to our manuscript in submission for the special issue 'Virus Bioinformatics 2022' in *Viruses*:
 "Identification of phage receptor-binding protein sequences with hidden Markov models and an extreme gradient boosting classifier".

 The repository contains the following code and data: